Avoiding Pitfalls in The RANZCP Psychotherapy Case – Dr Neil Jeyasingam

 Questions include the recommended time between writing up your case and reflecting on the material and the optimum number of sessions needed with the patient.

-- Mark your case using the marking scheme and give it to your supervisor/s for comments before submitting.
+- Mark your case using the marking scheme and give it to your supervisor/s for comments before submitting it.

 - Poor language skills are a common reason for failing the psychotherapy case write-up.